 TTUHSC is committed to providing and strengthening an educational, working, and living environment where students, faculty, staff, patients and visitors are free from sex discrimination of any kind.
 In accordance with Title VII, Title IX, Violence against Women Act (VAWA), Campus Sexual Violence Elimination Act (SaVE), and other federal and state law, TTUHSC prohibits discrimination based on sex and other types of sexual misconduct.
 Sexual Misconduct is a broad term encompassing all forms of gender-based harassment or discrimination and unwelcome behavior of a sexual nature.
 The term includes sexual harassment, nonconsensual sexual contact, nonconsensual sexual intercourse, sexual assault, sexual exploitation, stalking, public indecency, interpersonal violence, sexual violence, and any other misconduct based on sex.
 Any acts that fall within the scope of this policy hereinafter are referred to as sexual misconduct.
-Refer to HSC OP: 51.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure, HSC OP: 51.03, Sexual Misconduct, and the TTUHSC Student Handbook, Part IV: Anti-Discrimination and Sexual Misconduct Policy and Procedures (including Title IX).
+Refer to HSC OP: 51.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure, HSC OP: 51.03, Sexual Misconduct, the TTUHSC Student Handbook, Part IV: Anti-Discrimination and Sexual Misconduct Policy and Procedures (including Title IX), and the TTU System Regulation 07.06, Sexual Misconduct.